ksm362/ksm362.github.io/_posts/2016-02-26-Agent-based modeling.md

 <br>
 Disuse-induced mucle atrophy is a common medical complication that can result from prolonged bedrest or inactivity.
 I constructed an agent-based model to study muscle specific differences in susceptibility to disuse.
 The model, which is shown in the movie above, is a muscle fascicle undergoing [disuse-induced](https://simtk.org/home/muscle_abm) atrophy.
-After parameterizing the model to rat studies, I used this model to simulate and compare atrophy rates across limb muscles in the rat (such as the forelimb and hindlimb muscles in the graph below).
+After parameterizing the model to rat studies, I simulated atrophy rates across limb muscles in the rat (such as the forelimb and hindlimb muscles in the graph below).
-I also simulated fibroblasts and their secretions, pointing to a potential source of TNF-alpha that can enhance the rate of atrophy during disuse.
+I also simulated fibroblasts and their secretions, pointing to a potential source of TNF-alpha that can alter the rate of atrophy during disuse.

 <p><img src="/images/ABM_atrophy_flexors.png"></p>